"""

 n = None

-dtype = dtype or torch.float32
+dtype = dtype or torch.get_default_dtype()

-device = device or "cpu"
+device = device or torch.get_default_device()

 for i, x in enumerate(args):